zxing-js/ngx-scanner/README.md

 - Auto-focus can cause lags in detection as the camera adjusts focus.
 Consider disabling it or using a fixed-focus camera with the subject positioned at the focal point.
 - Exposure adjustment on cameras can cause lags in detection.
 Consider disabling it or having a fixed white backdrop.

+## Limitations

+ - The component relies on [zxing-typescript](https://github.com/zxing-web/library) which currently supports only QR-codes and no 1D-Barcode formats

 ## Generator